djheery/data-modelling-and-analytics-msc/week-10/5-ODM-process-using-SQL-and-PL-SQL.md

 2. Identify Data
   - This involves identifying what build-data will be used for building the DM model, what test-data will beused for testing the model and what apply-data will be used for applying the model
 3. Define Model's Attributes
-  - This involves creating and populating a tabble for setting your target model's attribbutes
+  - This involves creating and populating a table for setting your target model's attribbutes
 4. Create Model
   - This involves creating a DM model using suitable ODM algorithm based on the predefined data build
 5. Test The Model